Ircam-WAM/improtech-website/pages/Program.md

 Michael Young (U. of Sunderland)

 Computational systems able to collaborate with human improvisers are live algorithms: able to cooperate proactively, on an equal basis, with musicians in performance.
 This is an ideal that raises fundamental questions about creativity and group interaction, how these might be computationally modelled.
 Can musicians and computers relate to one another, just as human musicians do?
 Can an audience recognize and appraise this relationship?
 Live algorithms offer the prospect of a new understanding of real-time creative practice that differs from the established paradigms in live electronic music: computer as instrument and computer as proxy.
 Drawing upon ideas from social psychology, collective music-making can be viewed as a special case of social cooperation, evidenced primarily through sound.
 To attempt a functional description of live algorithms is to model modes of cooperation and causal attribution that occur between proactive agents in a shared sonic environment.
 The challenge of live algorithms is to find genuinely original ways for humans and computers to work together - an original way to make music.
 The ideal live algorithm paradigm is computer as partner.

+###Talkback: Human and Computer Improvisation through a Live-Trained Machine Learning Model
+Flannery Cunningham (UPenn)

+*Talkback* for instrument and computer consists of an ongoing process of improvisation and musical evolution shared between a human player and a computer.
+The piece uses Max/MSP with Rebecca Fiebrink’s open source Wekinator machine learning software; however, contrary to the usual practice of training a machine learning system during composition or rehearsal, in Talkback the machine learning system is trained live during the performance.
+An initial semi-random musical “seed” is used as an opening output by the computer.
+The player improvises in response to this, and the piece evolves through an alternation of “training” and “running” the computer’s learned model.
+The non-human half of the partnership is also endowed with creative agency, as an “activity meter” allows the computer system to decide when it will freeze on current material (allowing the human player to layer new musical material on top of an existing texture) and when it will generate a new seed (as when an improviser decides that the music has become too static and introduces a new idea).
+In this workshop, composer Flannery Cunningham will perform a version of Talkback for hammered dulcimer and laptop, introduce the technology and process of creating the work, and invite participants to experiment with the piece’s structure with their own instruments or voice.

 ###Drop for bassoon and electronics